 Anaesthesiologists provide care to patients undergoing surgery.
 They undertake medical assessment and preparation of patients and can administer general (where a patient is unconscious) or regional anaesthesia (where part of the body is made temporarily numb).
 Fluid therapy, resuscitation and pain management after surgery are also important.
-Plain relief in labour can be provided with techniques such as epidural analgesia.
+Pain relief in labour can be provided with techniques such as epidural analgesia.
 Some anaesthesiologists are also trained to manage complex chronic pain conditions.

 Critical Care / Intensive Care Medicine